-- 6. Maintain a balanced community, with an appropriate mix of residences, workplaces, and services. - 7.
-Maintain an appropriate balance between job-generating development and housing supply. - 8.
-Maintain a balance of housing types, densities, and sizes and ensure creation and maintenance of quality, livable residential environments.
+6. Maintain a balanced community, with an appropriate mix of residences, workplaces, and services.

+7. Maintain an appropriate balance between job-generating development and housing supply.

+8. Maintain a balance of housing types, densities, and sizes and ensure creation and maintenance of quality, livable residential environments.

-The General Plan Amendment seeks to address needed housing, of various types, based on a review of State law requirements, fair housing data, demographic information, and input for the public through an extensive public outreach process.
-Such actions and policies seek to ensure a balance community with an appropriate mix of housing types to accommodate the needs of the community.
+The amended Housing Element 2023-2031 seeks to address needed housing, of various types, based on a review of state law requirements, fair housing data, demographic information, and input from the public through an extensive public outreach process.
+Such actions and policies seek to ensure a balanced community with an appropriate mix of housing types to accommodate the needs of the community.
+This includes programs to provide significant additional housing potential within the City to address the housing needs of the community through changes in land uses and development allowances related to housing projects.